sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

     - The first line means "when ACE uses its Kafka client to connect, use this API key as the password". (**token** is the userID for that password, but it is not used.)
     - The second line means "when ACE refers to the identity _IntSvr::truststorePass_, it will use the password **password**. (**thisispwdfortruststore** is the userID for that password, but it is not used.)
 Note that in the set of configuration files already in directory _/home/student/generateSecret_, **truststorePassword.txt** has already been created, containing the matching value **password**.
     - `Save` your changes and exit the editor.
-1. Sign into the CIP namespace and run the tool to generate the Secret.
+1. Sign into the ICP4I namespace and run the tool to generate the Secret.
  - In the Terminal session, execute `sudo cloudctl login`.
  - Provide the password for student: **Passw0rd!**.
  - Ensure that the API Endpoint **https://mycluster.icp:8443** is specified.
 If a different one is specified, execute `sudo cloudctl logout` and try again.
- - Provide the CIP userid: **admin** with  password **admin**
+ - Provide the ICP4I userID: **admin** with  password **admin**
  - Set the namespace context to **ace**.
 (This is because the Secret we are about to generate must be in namespace **ace**.)
- - Execute `./generateSecret.sh orders-secret`.
+ - Execute `./generatesecret.sh orders-secret`.
 This script takes in the various configuration files (including the PEM certificate and the API key) and then uses _kubectl_ to generate the Secret with name **orders-secret**.
 You should see a success message `secret/orders-secret created`.
 1. Check that the secret has been created, using the UI.
  - In a browser session, navigate to the ICP Portal: https://mycluster.icp:8443.
  - Using the hamburger menu, navigate to `Configuration` -> `Secrets`.
  - Confirm that Secret **orders-secret** has been created, and click it to open and check that it is in namespace **ace**.

-You have now finished preparing Event Streams, and you have created the artefacts needed by ACE ready to connect to Event Streams.
+You have now finished preparing Event Streams, and you have created the artefacts needed by ACE  to connect to Event Streams.

 ## Configuring remote MQ to permit ACE connection